…the people who are crazy enough to think they can change the world are the ones who do.

 In enterprises new to SAFe, many of these attributes rest with trained SPCs.

 As knowledgeable change agents, SPCs participate in many of the activities identified in the 12 critical moves described in the SAFe Implementation Roadmap.
 Specifically, they assist with:

 - Reaching the tipping point – They communicate the business need, urgency, and vision for change.

 - Training executives, managers, and leaders – They socialize the new concepts and provide orientation and overview training.
 SPCs teach Leading SAFe to leaders, managers, and stakeholders.

 - Establishing a Lean-Agile Center of Excellence (LACE) – SPCs assist the LACE with building and executing the transformation backlog.

 - Identifying Value Streams and Agile Release Trains (ARTs) – Working with stakeholders to understand the flow of value, SPCs identify value streams and ARTs to find those that are the most opportunistic for launch.

-- Creating the implementation plan – Participate in creating a plan for the rollout, communicate upcoming changes, and establish metrics.
+- Creating the implementation plan – SPCs participate in creating a plan for the rollout, communicate upcoming changes, and establish metrics.

 - Preparing for the ART launch – SPCs help the LACE plan and prepare for the ART launch.
 They coach leadership and help facilitate the creation of new Agile Teams.
 They also train or source training of executives, leaders, development teams, and specialty roles—such as Product Owner, Product Manager, Scrum Master, and Release Train Engineer (RTE).
 They also assess and evolve launch and backlog readiness.

 - Training teams and launching the ART – SPCs often directly plan and execute ‘quickstart’ or other rollout strategies.
 They train or source training for teams and participate in initial, critical events like Program Increment (PI) Planning and Inspect and Adapt (I&A).
-SPC help establish the ART launch date and calendar for ART and Team events.
+SPCs help establish the ART launch date and calendar for ART and Team events.

-- Coaching ART execution – SPCs coach leaders and stakeholders to build and maintain the Vision, Roadmap, and Program Backlogs.
+- Coaching ART execution – The SPCs coach leaders and stakeholders to build and maintain the Vision, Roadmap, and Program Backlogs.
 They coach teams, Product Owners, Product Managers, Architects, and RTEs.
 They also participate in Scrum of Scrums and System Demo, facilitate I&A and follow-up on improvement items.
 Finally, they help teams establish a DevOps culture and mindset, the Continuous Delivery Pipeline, infrastructure, and associated Agile technical practices.